NayanKaran/NayanKaran/README.md

 ### Hi there 👋 I'm Mr. Mandal, Glad to see you!

-I'm a self-taught passionate aspiring Fullstack Engineer from India 🇮🇳
+I'm a passionate aspiring Fullstack Engineer from India 🇮🇳

 **About me**